 To be clear, my intention is not to bash anyone who takes time for physical rest by lying down in bed and watching hours of TV if that's what truly feels restorative (for a limited time frame).
 I myself did this when I was overcome with grief after the September 18th passing of Ruth Bader Ginsburg.
 What started off as an episode (or three..) of Call the Midwife turned into a next-day binge because I was simply too sad to do anything else.
 But this was a product of grief, not stress.
 This would fall under those "rare circumstances" in which I'd give myself a *one-day* pass for binge watching, and it's mostly because I spent time watching my favorite social-justice oriented show instead of scrolling through the news and reading about the political nightmare going on in the world.

 But this is not a post about active versus passive self-care.
 That's a post for another day.
-This post will focus on managing self-care without breaking the bank.
+This post will focus on managing parental stress without breaking the bank or scrambling to find child care.
 It's also a friendly reminder that we often have self-care tools at our disposal without giving it much thought.

 This is the most under-rated self-care strategy I have come across in all my years as a mental health provider.
 When I'm working with a client who is especially overwhelmed, I don't bring out a fancy tool, or expensive tea, or a pricey candle.
 I sit and breathe with my client.
 No special rhythm.
 Just inhale-pause-exhale.
 I sometimes look at the clock to see if we can do this for 30-60 seconds of just noticing the natural breath.
 We do this before even discussing what's got them overwhelmed.
 We pause.

 For some folks with medical conditions, breathing is quite difficult and they should discuss this with their medical provider.
 For those without major respiratory complications, practicing deep breathing can be a useful tool, especially because you can utilize it almost anywhere, anytime (although I do not recommend trying this if you're near a dumpster...obviously).